Rungutan/rungutan-actions/README.md

 # Rungutan - GitHub Actions

-This workflow will run a load test using Rungutan against your platform
+This workflow will run a load test using Rungutan against your own platform based on a test case that you version in your own repository.

 For more information see: https://docs.rungutan.com/Integrations/#github-actions

-## Running the load test with your own packages
+## Running the load test without waiting for it to finish

 ```
-name: Load test your platform with Rungutan
+name: Load test with Rungutan

 on:
   release: